tcmgsociety/tcmgsociety/README.md

-- 👋 Hi, we are @tcmgsociety
+- 👋 Howdy!
+We are @tcmgsociety.
 - 👀 We interested in the professional and technical development of our TCMG Students!